dubsnipe/marshprinter/README.md

-Open Hardware Project Layout
+Open Hardware Project Template
 =======================================================

-This repository will serve as a base layout to facilitate the documentation of Open Hardware projects.
+This repository will serve as a base template to facilitate the documentation of Open Hardware projects.

-The proposed structure of folders within this layout is based on the 'Best Practices for Open-Source Hardware' document published by the Open Source Hardware Association. http://www.oshwa.org/sharing-best-practices/
+The proposed structure of folders within this template is based on the 'Best Practices for Open-Source Hardware' document published by the Open Source Hardware Association. http://www.oshwa.org/sharing-best-practices/

 You are free to modify this document as it best suits your needs, by overwriting the text on each paragraph and adding any information or extra files that you consider useful.